curtclifton/timerity/2014-01-08 - xcoders/slides.md

 # [fit] Challenges

-^ Send UI commands when the corresponding element is not active doesn't update the UI.
+^ Send UI commands when the corresponding element is not active doesn’t update the UI.
 ^ Using shared frameworks.
 ^ Selecting watch menu items crashes the simulator eventually ^ no auto layout (challenge?)